LethalMaus/StreamingYorkie/README.md

 The following tasks and features are currently on the roadmap & some of which are likely to be within the next release.

-+ Apply Themes, Color, Fonts & Logo throughout app
++ Bug/Issue template for Github & replace in readme
 + Implement JaCoCo code coverage
 + Implement JavaDoc restrictions
 + Unit tests
 + Data backup & recovery
++ Apply Themes, Color, Fonts & Logo throughout app
++ Extend Settings for Wifi only, user pic size, theme choice
 + File Observer to renew changes when in User view
 + Stream Scheduler (for past, current & future streams)
-+ Extend Settings for Wifi only, user pic size, theme choice
 + Quick Tap host
 + Offline App Guide
 + Auto VOD Exporter
 + Host for Host
++ Follow 4 Follow Group (in App)
 + Status, Game, Tags & Description update
 + Reusable Activities (Go Live text, game, tags)
 + Instant AutoFollow & AutoUnfollow